“Thank God”: Old Benkum SHS student is valedictorian of UniMAC graduate school

-Benkum SHS: Former Student Named Valedictorian Of UniMAC Graduate School With 3.86 GPA, Netizens Hail Her
+Benkum SHS: Former Student With 3.86 GPA Named Valedictorian Of UniMAC Graduate School, Netizens Hail Her

 - Gwendy Tetteh, a Ghanaian woman, emerged as the valedictorian of the graduate school during the 2023 Congregation of UniMAC